-- district focuses on six employment sectors: tourism; food, drink and agriculture; life sciences and biotechnology (including equine); advanced manufacturing; digital and cultural creative industries and financial services.
+- 6.1 The economic geography of Forest Heath district focuses on six employment sectors: tourism; food drink and agriculture; life sciences and biotechnology (including equine); advanced manufacturing; digital and cultural creative industries and financial services.
 The horse racing industry in and around Newmarket, Center Parcs holiday village, south of Brandon, and the RAF airbases at Mildenhall and Lakenheath (see note below) all play important roles in the economy.
 Other significant elements of the local economy are proximity to Cambridge, and the trunk and main road infrastructure, including the A14, the A11 and A1065. - 6.2 The economic characteristics of each settlement in the district are very different, and are briefly described in the appropriate sections of the plan.
 The existing and new employment sites are shown on each of the settlement section maps, and on the Policies Map.